 Blog Hosting Tools and Themes

 The quality of your blog hosting is critical to your blogging success.
-Many new bloggers choose to do it for free, which sometimes means using a free platform like Blogger or Wix to develop their blog.
+Many new bloggers choose to do it for free, which sometimes means using a free domain name and free platform like Blogger or Wix to develop their blog.

-I strongly encourage you to get a self-hosted WordPress website.
+I strongly encourage you to get a self-hosted WordPress website instead of a free blogging platform.
 That’s WordPress.org, not WordPress.com.

 You are very limited to what you can do with a blog hosted by someone else.
 It can even affect how you optimize and make money from your blog.